kimbagira/BIRTHDAY/README.md

 ## AKAN NAMES
 GET YOUR AKAN NAME
 this game is about giving  Akan names  depanding on your birth day.the Akan names are derived from Ghanian culture.
-Frequently in Ghana, children are given their first name as a 'day name' which corresponds to the day in the week they were born
+Frequently in Ghana, children are given their first name as a 'day name' which corresponds to the day in the week they were born.
 ## Author
- By kimbagira sylvie
+By kimbagira sylvie.
 ## Description
 this game is for having an akan name depending on anyone's birthday, what is required is to fill your birthday year,month,day,and your gender.